Know someone who really wants to try hunting but hasn’t taken a Hunter Education class yet?

-New this year, New Hampshire is offering an Apprentice Hunting License to anyone who wishes to hunt but who has not yet completed a hunter education program or is not able to provide proof of a previous hunting or archery license.
+New Hampshire offers an Apprentice Hunting License to anyone who wishes to hunt, but who has not yet completed a hunter education program or is not able to provide proof of a previous hunting or archery license.

 The apprentice hunter must purchase any other permits or licenses required for hunting (such as turkey, pheasant, muzzleloader, etc.).
 The properly licensed person accompanying the apprentice is fully accountable for any damage incurred or for any violations that may be committed by the apprentice while hunting.
 So, it’s a big responsibility, but you may end up creating a hunter and a future hunting buddy for yourself.